Teikane/yukitengen-blog/_posts/2021-10-03-upcoming-muv-luv-alternative-anime.md

   style="width:400px;">
 categories: anime, Muv-Luv, Fall2021
 ---
-Muv-Luv Alternative anime adaption is right around the corner.
+Muv-Luv Alternative anime adaptations is right around the corner.
 The first episode is set to air on October 7 2021.
 This will be the first time a mainline entry of the Muv-Luv series gets an anime.
 Previously only spinoffs Muv-Luv Alternative Total Eclipse and Schwarzesmarken had gotten the animation treatment.

 ### What is Muv-Luv?